An Jung-geun: Calligraphic works

 An is highly renowned for calligraphy works.
 While he was in prison, many prison guards such as Chiba Toshichi (千葉十七) who respected him, made requests to An for calligraphy works.

 He left many calligraphy works which were written in the jail of Lushun although he hadn't studied calligraphy formally.
 He would leave on his calligraphy works a signature of "大韓國人" (Great Korean) and a handprint of his left hand, which was missing the last joint of the ring finger, which he had cut off with his comrades in 1909 as a pledge to kill Itō.
 Some of the works were designated as Treasure No. 569 of the Republic of Korea in 1972.
-One of his famous works is "一日不讀書口中生荊棘" (일일부독서 구중생형극; Unless one reads every day, thorns grow in the mouth), a quote from the Analects of Confucius.
+One of his famous works is "一日不讀書口中生荊棘," (일일부독서 구중생형극; Unless one reads every day, thorns grow in the mouth); a variation on a well-known idiom from Dream of the Red Chamber ("Three days without practicing the piano led to my hands being as stiff as thorns"; 「三日不弹，手生荆棘」).

 Memorial Halls

 Memorial halls for An were erected in Seoul in 1970 by the South Korean government and in Harbin by the Chinese government in 2006.
-South Korean President Park Geun-Hye raised the idea of erecting a monument for An while meeting with Chinese President Xi Jinping during a visit to China in June 2013.
+South Korean President Park Geun-Hye raised the idea of erecting a monument for An while meeting with General Secretary of the Chinese Communist Party Xi Jinping during a visit to China in June 2013.
 Thus another memorial hall honoring An Jung-Geun was opened on Sunday, 19 January 2014 in Harbin.
 The hall, a 200-square meter room, features photos and memorabilia.
 Annual activities in memorial of An are held in Lüshun, where he was imprisoned and executed.

 According to local sources in China dated on 22 March 2017, the An Jung-geun Memorial Hall located at Harbin Railway Station was recently relocated to a Korean art museum in Harbin City amid China's retaliation over South Korea's deployment of the U.S. THAAD antimissile system.
 The Memorial Hall has since been reopened in the Harbin Railway Station after renovation work.

 Controversies

 Historically, the Japanese government has generally deemed An Jung-geun as a terrorist and criminal, while South Korea has upheld An as a national hero.
-In January 2014, Yoshihide Suga, then a Japanese government spokesperson and former Japanese Prime Minister, described the Harbin memorial hall honoring An in China as "not conducive to building peace and stability" between East Asian countries.
+In January 2014, Yoshihide Suga, then a Japanese government spokesperson and later Japanese Prime Minister, described the Harbin memorial hall honoring An in China as "not conducive to building peace and stability" between East Asian countries.
 China, on the other hand has declared that An was a "famous anti-Japanese high-minded person" while South Korea's foreign ministry stated An was a "highly respected figure."

 In February 2017, South Korean police were criticized for using a picture of An in posters put up in the city of Incheon.
 The poster warned of terrorism, and many South Korean citizens online criticized the police, asking "if it was meant to imply if An was a terrorist".
 A police officer in the Korea Times apologized and clarified that there was no intention to associate An with terrorism, and all posters were taken down.